 Queens International 2018

-57th Carnegie International Catalogue Launch and Closing Events
+Closing Events and 2018 Carnegie International Catalogue Launch

 Feb 24 2019

-Join us for the closing event of Queens International 2018: Volumes, including artist performances and the launch of the 57th Carnegie International catalogue – to which Queens International 2018 curator Sophia Marisa Lucas and Queens Museum curator Larissa Harris contributed to a conversation about the notion of “international” with the Carnegie team.
+Join us for the closing event of Queens International 2018: Volumes, including artist talks and performances, as well as the launch of the 2018 Carnegie International catalogue, to which members of the Queens Museum curatorial team, including QI 2018 curator Sophia Marisa Lucas, Larissa Harris, and Hitomi Iwasaki, contributed to a conversation about the notion of “international” with the Carnegie team.